huangml/mux/README.md

-pathmux
+mux
 =======

-golang package pathmux implements a simple path multiplexer.
+golang package mux is a pattern match utility.